ra2 studio - Fotolia

 "Partners have found opportunity providing horizontal solutions or by using their domain expertise on industry-specific solutions," she explained.
 Partners, she added, are finding revenue opportunities in each of these high-level AI processes:

-- Implementation -- integrating prebuilt AI APIs or developing custom AI models or solutions.
+- implementation, integrating prebuilt AI APIs or developing custom AI models or solutions; and

 Using machine learning in risk prevention

-One Microsoft partner is KenSci Inc., a company based in Seattle that uses machine learning in its Azure-based risk prevention platform for healthcare.
+One Microsoft partner is KenSci, a Seattle-based company that uses machine learning in its Azure-based risk prevention platform for healthcare.
 Sunny Neogi, chief growth officer at KenSci, said machine learning's ability to continuously learn from data and assist caregivers with predictions is the most valuable use case in healthcare.